 Luckily, there aren’t any specific illnesses that affect the Royal Grammas.
 They still may develop something if they aren’t taken care of, but they are much more resilient than other fish.

-One of the most important factors to their health that the water quality remains within the optimal levels.
+One of the most important factors to their health is that the water quality remains within the optimal levels.
 Also key is that your fish are fed a well-balanced diet.
 By doing so, you strengthen the immunity of your fish such that they don’t catch some of the common marine fish illnesses.

-Due to the territorial nature of the fish, breeding in the aquarium is difficult but not entirely impossible.
+Due to the territorial nature of this fish, breeding in the aquarium is difficult but not entirely impossible.
 In the cases where spawning occurs between a paired mate, the males create nests where the females lay eggs.

 After making the nests, the males lead the females into the nests.
 A female can lay up to 40 eggs each day.
 After the eggs are laid by the females, the males pour their sperm on the eggs for fertilization.
-After the eggs are fertilized, hatching takes place within 4 to 5 days.
+After the eggs are fertilized, hatching will take place within 4 to 5 days.